ThatsVie/atlas-web_front_end/developer_tools/README.md

 Capture and save a screenshot of the Lighthouse performance metrics once the audit completes.
 This screenshot is saved as `23-performance_audit.png`

+### Task 24: Evaluating Cache Policies for Static Assets

+This task focuses on evaluating the efficiency of cache policies applied to static assets on the website.

+**Steps:**

+Navigate to website using Google Chrome.

+Open Developer Tools

+Switch to the 'Lighthouse' tab within the Developer Tools.
+Configure the audit to check only the "Performance" category to focus on static assets and caching.

+Click on "Anylyze page load" to start the Lighthouse audit.
+Wait for the process to complete.

+Once the audit is complete, the report will include a section titled "Serve static assets with an efficient cache policy".
+This section provides details about static assets that require better cache policies.

+Screenshot of result is documented in `24-static_assets_audit.png`